mahmoud/sedimental/entries/simple_statistics_for_systems.md

 car.
 So statistics continues to provide.

-In the realm of software performance, data generation and collection is automatic.
-Too automatic.
+In the realm of software performance, data generation and collection is automatable.
+It's easy to make a measurement system *too* automatic.
 The problem becomes collation, indexing, and storage.
-Hard problems, complete with with hard-working people.
+Hard problems, replete with with hard-working people.

-There are some easy ways to avoid those hard problems.
-The easiest is to throw data away.
-Discarded data needs no storage, but it can live on, haunting data in the form of bias.
-We want pristine, meaningful data, indistinguishable from the population.
+We're trying to make things easier.
+We want to avoid those hard problems.
+The easiest way to avoid the hard problem of too much data is to throw data away.
+Discarded data needs no storage, but if you're not careful, it will live on, haunting data in the form of biases.
+We want pristine, meaningful data, indistinguishable from the population, just a whole lot smaller.
 So statistics provides us random sampling.

-The twist is that we are often sampling from an unknown population, considering only at one point at a time.
-This use case demands a special class of algorithms: online algorithms, a subclass of streaming algorithms.
+The twist is that we want to sample from an unknown population, considering one data point at a time.
+This use case calls for a special corner of computer science: online algorithms, a subclass of streaming algorithms.
 "Online" implies only individual points are considered in a single pass.
 "Streaming" implies the program can only consider a subset of the data at a time, but can work in batches or